 How to get to Amami Oshima

-Amami Oshima is served by the JAL Group, Skymark and by the low-cost carrier Vanilla Air (to be rebranded Peach Aviation):
+Amami Oshima is served by the JAL Group, Skymark and Peach Aviation:

 JAL and its subsidiary airlines operate one or two flights a day to Amami Oshima from multiple cities in Japan including Tokyo (about 2.5 hours), Osaka (about 2 hours), Fukuoka (about 90 minutes), Kagoshima (about 1 hour) and Naha (about 1 hour).
 Discount fares are sometimes available for around 20,000 to 25,000 yen one way (around 15,000 from Kagoshima and Naha), while regular fares are about twice as expensive.

 Skymark operates between Amami Oshima and Kagoshima from where it also connects Tokyo, Kobe and Nagoya.
 Flight duration is 45 minutes.
 The regular one way fare is around 13,000 yen, but discount fares are usually available around 6000 to 7000 yen.

 Amami Oshima's Naze Port is a stop along the ferry route that connects Kagoshima with Naha on Okinawa Island.
 Ferries are operated by two different companies and run roughly every other day.
-The one way ride from Kagoshima takes eleven hours and costs around 9,000 yen, while the one way ride from Naha about 13 hours.
+The ride from Kagoshima takes about eleven hours and the ride from Naha about 13 hours.
 The one way fare is around 10,000 yen for either journey.
 With a vehicle, the price of the journey increases 5-6 fold depending on the size of the vehicle.

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.